 - For purposes of these rules, the term “independent poll” means a poll that is not commissioned or performed by or on behalf of a candidate or the supporter of a candidate or by or on behalf of a political party.
 The Debate Partners reserve the sole and absolute discretion to determine whether a poll is reputable and independent and will be used to determine eligibility.
 In making such determination, the Debate Partners will consider, without limitation, factors such as the pollster’s experience, whether the pollster is a member of any polling or political consultant professional organizations, whether and the extent to which the pollster has been hired by media or other nonpartisan organizations to do national, statewide or congressional district polling with published results.

-- The deadline to meet the requirements of these Rules for participation in the Debate is October 3, 2016.
-The Debate Partners will advise qualifying candidates of their eligibility to participate in the Debate shortly thereafter.
+- The deadline to meet the requirements of these Rules for participation in the Debates is October 1, 2018.
+The Debate Partners will advise qualifying candidates of their eligibility to participate in the Debates shortly thereafter.

 - The Debate Partners will not accept any other polling results, specifically including but not limited to any polling results paid for or otherwise obtained, directly or indirectly, by a candidate, a candidate’s campaign, or any supporter of the candidate.

-- The Debate Partners or their designee may cancel, postpone, or reschedule this Debate in their sole discretion.
-The Debate Partners are not responsible or otherwise liable for any cost or expense of any candidate in the event the Debate Partners cancel, postpone, or reschedule this debate.
+- The Debate Partners or their designee may cancel, postpone, or reschedule one or both of these Debates in their sole discretion.
+The Debate Partners are not responsible or otherwise liable for any cost or expense of any candidate in the event the Debate Partners cancel, postpone, or reschedule one or both of these Debates.

-- ALL DECISIONS CONCERNING THIS DEBATE, INCLUDING BUT NOT LIMITED TO CANDIDATE QUALIFICATIONS, CANDIDATE INVITATIONS, AND THE INTERPRETATION AND APPLICATION OF THESE CRITERIA, ARE WITHIN THE SOLE DISCRETION OF THE DEBATE PARTNERS OR THEIR DESIGNEE AND SHALL BE FINAL.
+- ALL DECISIONS CONCERNING THE DEBATES, INCLUDING BUT NOT LIMITED TO CANDIDATE QUALIFICATIONS, CANDIDATE INVITATIONS, AND THE INTERPRETATION AND APPLICATION OF THESE CRITERIA, ARE WITHIN THE SOLE DISCRETION OF THE DEBATE PARTNERS OR THEIR DESIGNEE AND SHALL BE FINAL.
 THE DEBATE PARTNERS RESERVE THE RIGHT TO ALTER OR AMEND THESE CRITERIA AT THEIR SOLE DISCRETION.

-- Special Note: The foregoing Debate Participation Criteria are substantially similar to the criteria used by Leadership Florida and the Florida Press Association during their 2014 Gubernatorial Debate, except for the percentage threshold (15% in 2014 and 12.5% for this Debate) and sampling margin of error (4% then and 3.5% now).
+- Special Note: The foregoing Debate Participation Criteria are substantially similar to the criteria used by Leadership Florida and the Florida Press Association during their 2016 Senate Debate, and also previously in their 2014 Gubernatorial Debate, except for the percentage threshold (15% in 2014, and 12.5% for 2016 and for these Debates) and sampling margin of error (4% then and 3.5% now).
 The 2014 participation criteria were the subject of litigation in the case of Adrian Wyllie for Governor Campaign v.
 Leadership Florida, 2014 WL 5147758 (S.D.
 Fla.
 October 14, 2014) (Order Denying Plaintiff’s Emergency Motion for Temporary Restraining Order or Preliminary Injunction).
 The Debate Partners believe that the participation criteria for this Debate are more favorable for candidates seeking to participate in this Debate than the criteria the Debate Partners used and successfully defended through litigation in 2014.
-Any candidate who is not invited to participate in the Debate based on these criteria is hereby urged to carefully review the decision in the Wyllie case before initiating litigation against Leadership Florida, the Florida Press Association or the Debate Site Host.
+Any candidate who is not invited to participate in a Debate based on these criteria is hereby urged to carefully review the decision in the Wyllie case before initiating litigation against Leadership Florida, the Florida Press Association or the Debate Site Host.